 Dublin City Sport & Wellbeing Partnership

-The grant is provided to clubs affiliated with a national governing body and with members between the ages of 10 to 21, with the aim of increasing participation in sport by young people throughout Dublin city.
+The grant is open to clubs affiliated to a National Governing Body of Sport with members between the ages of 4 to 21, with the aim of increasing participation in sport by young people throughout Dublin City.
 The grant allocation is provided by Sport Ireland (through the National Local Sports Partnership Programme) and Dublin City Council.
 Grants typically range between €500 - €1,000.

 Closing date for applications is 02/06/2023